dustinjack99/Employee-Tracker/README.md

 ### Add Role
 Next we have the need for some jobs.
 Every department will need sanitation staff, so let's add a janitor.
+We have the option to choose a salary, so let's start off at $30,000.
+The role info will be added to the role table.
+Like the department we made, it will read as empty until we give it some employee data.

 ![](assets/addrole.gif)